theupdateframework/pep-maximum-security-model/README.rst

 * Releases: Releases are uniquely identified snapshots of a project [4]_.

-* Distributions: Distributions are the packaged files that are used to publish and distribute a release [4]_.
-[LV:I think this defn could be clearer.
-I'm not sure if its just the writing, but "packaged files" is part of the problem.
-How about something like this: A collection of files that constitute a software release, packaged together, are distributions.]
+* Distributions: Distributions are the packaged files that are used to publish

 * Simple index: The HTML page that contains internal links to the distributions of a project [4]_.

+* Roles: There is one *root* role in PyPI.
+There are multiple roles whose responsibilities are delegated to them directly or indirectly by the *root* role.
+The term top-level role refers to the *root* role and any role delegated by the *root* role.
+Each role has a single metadata file that it is trusted to provide.

-* Metadata: Metadata are signed files that describe roles, other metadata, and target files.
-[LV: do you need to define 'signed files'?]
+* Metadata: Metadata are files that describe roles, other metadata, and target files.

-* Repository: A repository is a source [LV: a resource comprised] of named metadata and target files.
+* Repository: A repository is a resource comprised of named metadata and target files.
 Clients request metadata and target files stored on a repository.

-* Consistent snapshot: A set of TUF metadata and PyPI targets that capture the complete state of all projects on PyPI as they were [LV: change 'were' to 'existed'?] at some fixed point in time.
+* Consistent snapshot: A set of TUF metadata and PyPI targets that capture the complete state of all projects on PyPI as they existed at some fixed point in time.

-* The *snapshot* (*release*) role: In order to prevent confusion due to the different meanings of the term "release" as employed by [LV: replace 'as employed by' with 'used in' PEP 426 [1]_ and the TUF specification [3]_, the *release* role is renamed to the *snapshot* role.
+* The *snapshot* (*release*) role: In order to prevent confusion due to the different meanings of the term "release" used in PEP 426 [1]_ and the TUF specification [3]_, the *release* role is renamed to the *snapshot* role.

 * Developer: Either the owner or maintainer of a project who is allowed to update TUF metadata as well as distribution metadata and files for a given project.

 * Online key: A private cryptographic key that MUST be stored on the PyPI server infrastructure.
 This usually allows automated signing with the key.
-An attacker who compromises the PyPI infrastructure will be able to [LV: do you want to add 'immediately' here, to align with the offline key defn?] read these keys.
+  An attacker who compromises the PyPI infrastructure will be able to immediately read these keys.

 * Offline key: A private cryptographic key that MUST be stored independent of the PyPI server infrastructure.
 This prevents automated signing with the